michiganrobotics/grizzle2025/_pages/rabbit.md

 4. Analysis reduces tweaking.
 The first controller we implemented resulted in walking on the very first try!
 5. We can vary the walking speed at will!
 We use a combination of switching controllers and integral control.
 Our analysis integrates control action within stride and stride-to-stride.
 6. Our control designs are quite robust.
 The basins of attraction of our designed walking motions are so large that a simple push on the robot's torso is sufficient for entry.
 7. Our control designs are most sensitive to the amount of energy lost at impact, which is highly dependent on the walking surface.
 This affects the robot's walking speed, but has only a small effect on stability.
-To understand why, see our paper **RABBIT: A Testbed for Advanced Control Theory** available at [Robotics Publications](/publications-robotics.html).
+To understand why, see our paper **RABBIT: A Testbed for Advanced Control Theory** available at [Robotics Publications](/publications/robotics.html).

 ### Eric, Carlos and RABBIT made the evening news in Grenoble, France

 Eric Westervelt and Carlos Canudas-de-Wit were interviewed by French Channel 3 at the end of a set of experiments on RABBIT.

 1. Lower quality (smaller, faster to download) version: [French Channel 3, 6:55 p.m., March 14, 2003.](http://websites.umich.edu/~grizzlefacultyafs/vids/Rabbit_France3_14March2003.wmv) (**The format is .mwv so it will only work on a PC; also, you need the most up to date player for this!**)
-2. Go here for a higher quality, [version in MPEG1 (18MB).](http://www.gipsa-lab.grenoble-inp.fr/projet/Rabbit/English/videos_en.php) \[This link sends you to the site of my French colleagues. **Suggestion:** once there, download before playing (right click with your mouse and then use "save target as")\].
-3. Version with English subtitles: [French Channel 3, 6:55 p.m., March 14, 2003 (subtitled)](http://websites.umich.edu/~grizzlefacultyafs/vids/Rabbit_France3_140303_subtitle_HIGH.wmv). (**The format is .mwv so it will only work on a PC; also, you need the most up to date player for this!**)
+2. Version with English subtitles: [French Channel 3, 6:55 p.m., March 14, 2003 (subtitled)](http://websites.umich.edu/~grizzlefacultyafs/vids/Rabbit_France3_140303_subtitle_HIGH.wmv). (**The format is .mwv so it will only work on a PC; also, you need the most up to date player for this!**)

 ### Some Animations